The Final Restraining Order (FRO) Hearing

 A Souse, Former Spouse, Household Member of Former Household Member.
 “Victim” means any person subjected to domestic violence, which is at least 18 years old, or emancipated and aggressor is a spouse, former spouse, present or former household member.
 The victim must be over 18 years old or emancipated in all situations except for dating relationships.

 Those who have a child or will be having a child together.
 Regardless of age, “victim” includes any person subjected to domestic violence who has a child or who “anticipates having a child” with their aggressor.
-Presumably, the Legislature intended “anticipates” to mean actually pregnant, although no published case discusses the issue.
+Presumably, the Legislature intended “anticipates” meaning actually pregnant, although no published case discusses the issue.

 Those within a dating relationship.
 The statute also provides no reference to age in the third category of protected persons but merely provides that a “victim” also includes any person who has been subjected to domestic violence by a person with whom the victim has had a dating relationship.”